|

 at a desk and being less active, an honest day's hard work is done in a

-different form to what people did 20 to 30 years ago.
+different form than what people did 20 to 30 years ago.
 People have become less

 active.
 Sitting with hips flexed for long periods places the lower back muscles